As a party host, you want everything to be perfect.

-If you and your guests share a common interest, it might be fun to pick up a Trivial Pursuit game related to that topic.
+If you and your guests share a common interest, picking up a Trivial Pursuit game related to that topic might be fun.

 And if you really want to test your guest’s intelligence, there’s always the Master Edition!

-When you don’t want to involve critical thinking in your party, games like Jenga are the solution.
+Games like Jenga are the solution when you don’t want to involve critical thinking in your party.

-In this game, players simply have to remove blocks from the tower without making it topple over.
+In this game, players have to remove blocks from the tower without making it topple over.

-The object of the game is to keep the tower growing taller, but the fun happens when the last critical piece is removed.
+The game’s object is to keep the tower growing taller, but the fun happens when the last critical piece is removed.

 When the blocks crumble, build it up again and start over!

-It’s a lot of fun, and it’s easy to play while chatting.
+It’s a lot of fun and easy to play while chatting.

 6. Small World

-When you have a group of guests who enjoy fantasy games a la Dungeons and Dragons, Small World is an excellent choice.
+Small World is an excellent choice when you have a group of guests who enjoy fantasy games a la Dungeons and Dragons.

 Completely at odds with the sweet song of our childhood, this Small World is not full of smiling, happy dolls holding hands and dancing.